 What are the different types of PMI and how are they calculated?

-IHS Markit covers three main types of PMI, looking at three different sectors.
+PMI is gewneraly divided into three main types of PMI, looking at three different sectors, plus an overall or ‘composite’ result.

 Construction PMI is collected from surveys of over 170 construction companies.
 It covers several divisions, such as commercial work, housebuilding and civil engineering.